Cassette dripping onto desks: drain sludge, not a crack

 What we found

 The drain line had slowly blocked with sludge, a mix of algae, bacteria, and dust that builds up over years of use.
 In a ceiling-mounted cassette, the drain line runs flat before a vertical drop, and sludge gathers along that flat run where water moves slowest.
 Once it blocked fully, the water backed up in the pan and spilled over the edge onto the desks below.
 It was going over the pan, not through it.
-The previous contractor saw the dripping and decided the pan had cracked, but never checked the drain line.
+Dripping seen from the floor does not separate the two.
+Where the water escapes the pan is what settles it.

 What fixed it